sybrew/the-seo-framework/readme.txt

 = Add settings to and interact with The SEO Framework. =

 Read how to here: [The SEO Framework Settings API](http://theseoframework.com/docs/api/settings/)

+== Beta Version ==

+= Stay updated with the latest version before it's released? =

+The beta is available [on Github](https://github.com/sybrew/the-seo-framework).
+Please note that changes might not reflect the final outcome of the full version release.